darkreapyre/RoboStig/README.md

 2. Train and optimize your __RoboStig__ model using SageMaker's built-in [image classification algorithm](https://docs.aws.amazon.com/sagemaker/latest/dg/image-classification.html).
 3. Train and optimize your __RoboStig__ model with your own algorithm based on the __End-to-End Deep Learning for Self-Driving Cars__ paper from [NVIDIA](https://devblogs.nvidia.com/deep-learning-self-driving-cars/).
 4. Evaluate the performance of the model variants.

-5. Use the best model for __RoboStig__ to drive the vehicle autonomously around the track in the simulator, thus cloning you behavior.
+At the conclusion of this workshop, you should be able to use the best model for your __RoboStig__ to drive the vehicle autonomously around the track in the simulator, and thus cloning you behavior.

 ---

 ## Prerequisites

+The following are the requirements to successfully complete this workshop:

+### Required Knowledge

+1. You need to to understand the Python programming language (all Python code in this workshop is based version 3.6).
+2. You will need to have a good understanding of Deep Learning, specifically in the area of Convolutional Neural Networks.
+3. You will need to have a basic knowledge of how to use Jupyter Notebooks.
+4. A good understanding of the MXNet Deep Learning framework is beneficial, but not required.

 ### AWS Account